A NSW Government website

 I record daily data on the koala colony, identifying each animal by its nose pattern.
 I take note of pouch- and back-young.

 When I had the property assessed for our conservation covenant, we identified habitat for 14 threatened species.
-We have already seen five of these species on the property including koala, hairy joint grass, little lorikeet, wompoo fruit dove and squirrel glider.
+We have already seen 5 of these species on the property, including koala, hairy joint grass, little lorikeet, wompoo fruit dove and squirrel glider.
 All of this on only 5.6 hectares!